 Barely There Eyeliner

-Eyeliner doesn't need to be that noticeable if you don't want it to be.
-You can apply the tiniest amount to define the eyes and call it a day.
-Applying a long-wearing gel eyeliner right in between the lashes like Armani Beauty's Eyes to Kill Waterproof Eyeliner Pencil will last through the day and into the night.
+Eyeliner doesn't need to be that noticeable if you don't want it to be—you can apply the tiniest amount to define the eyes and call it a day.
+Applying a long-wearing gel eyeliner right in between the lashes, like Armani Beauty's Eyes to Kill Waterproof Eyeliner Pencil, will last through the day and into the night.
 This look proves that a little goes a long way when wearing a natural eye makeup look, and we're so here for it.

 The Brighter, the Better

-Bold, fresh color mixed with a little sparkle on the eyelids is gorgeous, especially the bright orange tone pictured here.
+Bold, fresh color mixed with a little sparkle on the eyelids is gorgeous, especially the bright peach tone pictured here.
 Apply your glitter shadow to the lids and up to the eyebrow, then finish by applying whatever liner color you want.

 Inner and Outer